You may have to pay Council Tax if you're over 18 years old and own or rent your home.

 Council tax refund scam via text message

-The London Borough of Waltham Forest will never text you regarding a refund.
+We will never text you regarding a refund.

 We will never ask you to confirm bank details in this way or ask you to share your personal information.

 If a resident is due a refund, the Council would refund the money directly back to the bank account that payments had been made from or issue a cheque.
-Credits on account are notified in writing by means of a credit bill.
+Credits on an account are notified in writing by means of a credit bill.

 Council tax refund scam via email

 If you've received an email which appears to have come from HM Revenues and Customs, advising that you are due a council tax refund and asking you to click a link, please ignore it.
 It is a scam.